-Service and Performance Conditions - A service condition is defined solely by reference to an employee rendering services to the company, including accelerated vesting conditions in event of death, disability, or termination without cause.
-A performance condition is dependent on both the employee rendering services and the attainment (by the employee or company) of a specified performance target(s) defined solely by reference to the company's operations, either on an absolute basis or relative to other companies (including events such as an initial public offering or change in control).
+Service and Performance Conditions - A service condition is defined solely by reference to an grantee rendering services to the company, including accelerated vesting conditions in event of death, disability, or termination without cause.
+A performance condition is dependent on both the grantee rendering services and the attainment (by the grantee or company) of a specified performance target(s) defined solely by reference to the company's operations, either on an absolute basis or relative to other companies (including events such as an initial public offering or change in control).
 Service and performance conditions that affect vesting are not considered when estimating grant date fair value.
-Rather, previously recognized compensation cost is reversed if the service or performance conditions are not satisfied and the award is forfeited.
-Conversely, service and performance conditions that affect factors other than vesting (such as exercise price, number of shares, or contractual term) are considered when estimating grant date fair value by considering each possible outcome.
+Rather, previously recognized compensation cost is reversed if the service or performance conditions that affect factors other than vesting (such as exercise price, number of shares, or contractual term) are considered when estimating grant date fair value by considering each possible outcome.
 For example, if the number of shares may double or the exercise price be halved based on a performance condition, the fair value of the award is estimated for each possible outcome and initially accrued based on the most probable outcome (refer to Recognizing Compensation Cost below).

 Market Conditions - A market condition is defined as a condition affecting exercise price, exercisability, or any other factor used in estimating fair value that relates to the attainment of a specified stock price or amount of intrinsic value (including, presumably, total shareholder return), either on an absolute basis or relative to other companies.
 Market conditions are always considered when estimating fair value.
-However, previously recognized compensation cost is not reversed if the employee satisfies the requisite service period but the award is nevertheless forfeited because the market condition is never satisfied (refer to Recognizing Compensation Cost below).
-Conversely, previously recognized compensation cost is reversed if the employee fails to satisfy the requisite service period, unless the market condition is satisfied prior to the award forfeiture.
+However, previously recognized compensation cost is not reversed if the grantee satisfies the requisite service period but the award is nevertheless forfeited because the market condition is never satisfied (refer to Recognizing Compensation Cost below).
+Conversely, previously recognized compensation cost is reversed if the grantee fails to satisfy the requisite service period, unless the market condition is satisfied prior to the award forfeiture.